Northwestern Cycleway: Kingsland upgrade

-Western & CBD extension
+Western and CBD extension

 NZTA intends to improve and extend the path further northwest (from its current termination in Henderson) up to Westgate in the coming years, as part of the planned Waterview Connection motorway upgrades.
 The works will include improving path widths and reducing occasional flooding of the cycleway on the low-lying causeway.

 Separate from the Waterview upgrades, as part of the Lincoln Road Interchange works, NZTA has also announced that it will extend the cycleway a further 2 km further west, from its current end at Central Park Drive to Huruhuru Road Overbridge.

 Together with Auckland Council, NZTA is also extending the path eastwards towards the Auckland CBD, through Spaghetti Junction, a project which was also supported by the Auckland Regional Council / Auckland Regional Transport Authority.
 A preliminary alignment was assessed for the cycleway to cross Spaghetti Junction and then continue to the university area in the east of the CBD via Grafton Gully.
 The extension was originally hoped to be in place as early as 2012, with later extensions to the waterfront not ruled out.

 In May 2012, it was confirmed that construction was expected to start near the end of 2012 for up to $10 million, though it is hoped to be constructed for less.
 The project's expected benefit-cost-ratio was $4.6 for every $ invested.
 The extension will reach 2.1 km from the current end of the cycleway at Upper Queen Street to Beach Road, though a further $3 million stage, that included an upgrade of the existing section along Ian McKinnon Drive, was deferred for now.

 In November 2012, construction on the NZTA section of the cycleway extension began, to be completed 2014, with a Beach Road section, linking the new cycleway extension to Quay Street / Tamaki Drive to be constructed by Auckland Transport for $1.5 million by 2015.
 The Grafton Gully Cycleway was completed in 2014.